 Pen-y-Dyffryn was awarded the Certificate of Excellence by Tripadvisor in 2010, 2011, 2012 and 2013 for consistently high customer ratings throughout the year.

 Pen-y-Dyffryn was awarded a quality score of 9/10 by Fiona Duncan, the Sunday Telegraph Hotel reviewer, in July 2013.
+Also included in her "Top Ten Hotels of 2013".
 See the full review here

 Pen-y-Dyffryn was awarded “Most Excellent Value Hotel 2010” by Johansens Hotel Guides.